-♦HIST 2380 MEXICAN AMERICAN HISTORY CRT HRS:03 LEC HRS:03 LAB HRS:00
+♦HIST 2328 MEXICAN AMERICAN HISTORY II CRT HRS:03 LEC HRS:03 LAB HRS:00

 This course provides an interpretation of the historical heritage of the Mexican American in the United States.
-Emphasis will be given to the development of New Spain's northern frontier, the impact of Mexico's Independence movement on the northern frontier, 19th century U.S. territorial expansion and the incorporation of Texas, the Southwest, and California into the United States, twentieth century social, political and economic issues among Mexican American culture.
+Emphasis will be given to nineteenth and twentieth century social, political and economic issues in Mexican American culture, including the legacy of social activism on the people.
 In addition, the course may cover topics dealing with the South Texas border culture.
-Students will be expected to show an understanding of the knowledge presented in the course, as well as proficiency in thinking critically about historical issues.
-Prerequisite: A passing score of 230+ on the reading portion of the THEA test, or completion of READ 90 with a grade of "C" or better, or THEA exemption via SAT.
-ACT. or TAKS scores.
+Students will be expected to show and understanding of the knowledge presented in the course, as well as proficiency in thinking critically about historical issues.

+Prerequisite: A passing score of 230+ on the reading portion of the THEA test, or completion of READ 90 with a grade of "C" or better, or THEA exemption via SAT, ACT, or TAKS scores.
+(May substitute for HIST 1302.)